 Child Care providers in Prince George’s County may apply for grants to cover reopening expenses through the Child Care Provider Recovery Program.
 Eligible child care providers may receive a grant up to $20,000 for licensed child care centers and up to $3,000 for registered family child care homes.

-Applications opened September 9, 2020.
-To learn more and apply, please visit: https://www.pgcedc.com/covid-child-care-recovery
+Applications are currently closed.
+To learn more and receive updates please visit: https://www.pgcedc.com/covid-child-care-recovery

 The coronavirus emergency special enrollment period is now open.
 You can enroll any time of year if you’re eligible for Medicaid or if you’ve recently had certain qualifying life events, like losing your job or turning 26. through Maryland Health Connection, open for Prince George’s County residents.
 Phone assistance is available Monday - Friday from 8:00AM - 6:00PM by calling 1(855) 642-8572.